fabri1983/eternity2_solver/README.md

 Is the java concurrent api for JVM 1.6 target builds.
 This api provides fork/join concurrency functionality to run the program on the Oracle JRockit VM.

-**Junion: structs in Java**. https://github.com/TehLeo/junion.
-Delivers struct types to Java programming language to decrease memory usage and the possibility to allocate on off-heap area.

 **ProGuard**. http://proguard.sourceforge.net/.
 Tool for shrink, obfuscate, and optimize code.
 With this tool I could **decrease jar file size by 20%**. **Code execution is 50% faster** on Windows box using MPJe.